youth apprenticeship

+Jump start your future!
 Youth Apprenticeship (YA) is a 1- or 2-year program that gives high school juniors and seniors the opportunity to gain hands-on experience in a career while earning academic credit.
 Through this program, students can spend part of their school day working in a variety of industries or trades, developing professional skills, and receiving mentorship — all while completing their high school education.
 Sheboygan Lutheran partners with Cooperative Educational Service Agency 6 (CESA 6) to offer youth apprenticeship opportunities to our students.
-Learn more below, or contact LHS School Counselor, Mrs. McKnight, to get started.
+Learn more below, or contact our School Counselor, to get started.

 |